 Loose Passive (Calling Station)

 Loose passive players will play a wide range of starting hands but won't play them aggressively, usually limping in pre-flop and doing a lot of calling/checking post-flop.
+These players want to play a large percentage of their hands up to the river.

 You will only find weaker players using this style as it is nearly impossible to win long term using this strategy.
 The players that end up playing this style are called "calling stations" as they don't fold a lot and tend to call down a lot of hands post-flop.